 Nevertheless, columns by opponents of proportional representation often focus on one country – Israel – attributing their political challenges to proportional representation, and creating fear that if Canada were to adopt PR, we could have the same challenges as Israel.

 Israel does not use a PR system recommended for Canada.
 They use a national closed party list system that is inappropriate for Canada’s needs.
 It would also be unconstitutional.
 Over the course of 16 commissions, committees and assemblies on electoral reform in Canada, Israel’s PR system has never been proposed in by anyone.
 It is basically a straw man argument.
 (You can learn more about PR systems recommended in Canada here).

 More important to consider, however, is that the culture and politics in society in Israel is quite unique and different from Canada – and that is reflected in their legislature.
 This would be true regardless of what electoral system they used.

-Find below electoral reform expert and Associate Professor Dennis Pilon’s response to an opponent column, with the functioning and context of Israel’s PR system.
+Find below a column from electoral reform expert and Associate Professor Dennis Pilon in response to an opponent column about Israel.

 Resisting democratic reform with scare tactics: Israel’s ‘scary’ PR system